June 8, 2023

 https://en.wikipedia.org/wiki/Christine_Collins

-newspapers.com (including articles from the LA Times, LA Evening Express, and the LA Evening Post)
+newspapers.com (including articles from the LA Times, LA Evening Post, and the LA Evening Express)

 findagrave.com